stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

 ## 📚 React

 1. Start your journey with [Create React App - Getting Started](https://create-react-app.dev/docs/getting-started) and the [React Tutorial](https://reactjs.org/tutorial/tutorial.html).
-2. Incorporate Styled Components [Install Styled Components](https://styled-components.com/)[Styled Components - Getting Started](https://styled-components.com/docs/basics#getting-started) into your project.
+2. Utilize Styled Components [Install Styled Components](https://styled-components.com/)[Styled Components - Getting Started](https://styled-components.com/docs/basics#getting-started) to style your project.
 3. Design your page with React and Styled-Component using the provided video as a guide.
 4. Use mock data from `getPostData.js` to show post details.